janhoo/worms/README.md

 * proper error handling
 * wormsconsolidate does not properly communicates only partial successful operations
+* wormsbynames: better rules for deciding which entry to take
+* a basic function or switch in wormsbynames() that retrieves all entries for a given name

 **0.1.0** retrieves WoRMS Aphia information and turns them into a data.frame